-The Superintendent of Buildings and Grounds will provide chalk, erasers, desks and chairs for each classroom upon receipt of a signed request from the department chairman.
+The Superintendent of Facilities Maintenance and Operations will provide chalk, erasers, desks and chairs for each classroom upon receipt of a signed request from the department chairperson.

 EXPENDABLE OFFICE SUPPLIES

 Expendable supplies are available from the Receiving Department.
 Requests for supplies should be made to the Receiving Department on forms provided for that purpose.